-One advantage of repeated cross-validation is that model imprecision can easily be assessed for each prediction $(\hat{Y})$ using the standard deviation (SD) and mean $(\hat{Y})$ of the predictions across 5 repeats, respectively.
-In this study, the SD is shown as error bars for each prediction $(\hat{Y})$ and was also calculated for each overall summary statistic assessing the model performance.
+One advantage of repeated cross-validation is that model imprecision can easily be assessed for each prediction (\hat{Y}) using the standard deviation (SD) and mean (\bar{Y}) of the predictions across five repetitions, respectively.
+In this study, the SD is shown as error bars for each prediction (\hat{Y}) and was also calculated for each overall summary statistic assessing the model performance.

-2.5 Calibration Schemes
+2.5 Calibration schemes

-2.5.1 Local Models
+2.5.1 Local models

-Spectroscopy becomes time and cost efficient when minimizing the amount of laborious chemical reference analysis.
-Therefore, it makes sense to split the local HAFL data into a calibration and validation subset (Figure 2).
-In this manner, the validation can

-- be used to determine how many samples are needed to accurately and precisely calibrate a model.
-We selected n = 15, 20, 25, 30, 40, 50 and 58 representative local HAFL calibration samples by using the KS algorithm to the first 5 PCs.
+Spectroscopy becomes time- and cost-efficient when minimizing the amount of laborious chemical reference analysis.
+Therefore, it makes sense to split the local HAFL data into a calibration and validation subset (Fig. 2).
+In this manner, the validation can be used to determine how many samples are needed to accurately and precisely calibrate a model.
+We selected n = 15, 20, 25, 30, 40, 50 and 58 representative local HAFL calibration samples by using the KS algorithm for the first five PCs.
 We did not build models using less than 15 samples.
-These selected samples were then used to calibrate iterations of PLSR models (Figure 2).
+These selected samples were then used to calibrate iterations of PLSR models (Fig. 2).
 In an application of the method described, reference data would only have to be measured for the selected samples used for calibration.
-Each calibrated model iteration was validated using the same 58 remaining local samples never used for any of the - 195 calibration iterations.
+Each calibrated model iteration was validated using the same 58 remaining local samples never used for any of the calibration iterations.

-2.5.2 SSL Spiked Models
+2.5.2 SSL spiked models

-In the next step, we utilized the Swiss SSL in iterations of model calibrations to see if predictive performance can be improved while further reducing the number of new local samples needed for reference analysis (Figure 2).
+In the next step, we utilized the Swiss SSL in iterations of model calibrations to see if predictive performance can be improved while further reducing the number of new local samples needed for reference analysis (Fig. 2).
 Also, we expected a large amount of additional data from the SSL to improve model robustness and reliability (Lobsey et al., 2017).
 With the help of all SSL samples containing carbon reference data (n = 4295), we were able to include iterations of PLSR calibrations spiked with as few as n = 3, 5, 7 and 10 local HAFL samples.
 Further iterations with the same n = 15, 20, 25, 30, 40, 50 and 58 local HAFL samples as for the local models were also calibrated.
 Just as with the local models, each iteration was validated using the same 58 remaining local samples never used for any of the calibration iterations.

-2.5.3 Models using RS-LOCAL Subsets
+2.5.3 Models using RS-LOCAL subsets